ProximaDS/python-web-file-scraper/README.md

 ### Using wget in the script

 Once wget is installed, it can be used directly in the command line or through subprocess calls in a script, as seen in this repository.
 The script constructs a wget command and uses subprocess.run() to download the target file.
 If the download fails, an exception is raised, logged, and the incomplete file is removed.

+## Disclaimer

+This script bypasses SSL certificate verification.
+This can help if you're downloading from a site with a certificate that isn't trusted, but should be used with caution as it does not validate the identity of the server.